newswim/99-problems-fp-ts/README.md

 ### Goals

 1. Collect a bunch of examples of solving the 99 Problems in various ways.
-2. Provide examples and motivation.
+2. Provide explanations and motivations.
 3. Perform property-based tests using `fast-check`.
 4. Benchmark the different ansers to compare performance characteristics.